2023 Rugby World Cup – Europe qualification: Table

 For the Rugby Europe Championship teams, results were considered on a 2-year aggregate from the 2021 and 2022 seasons; the winner and runner-up teams automatically qualified for the tournament as Europe 1 and Europe 2 individually, leaving the team in third place to qualify for the Final qualification tournament as Europe 3.

 Following the Russian military invasion of Ukraine, Rugby Europe suspended all Russian games on home soil on 25 February 2022 before later suspending Russia at all levels with immediate effect on 1 March 2022.
 This later resulted in the cancelled games being declared a walkover and the opposition of Russia would be given 4 points.

 Georgia were confirmed as Europe 1 following a walkover result against Russia whilst on 13 March, Spain had secured Europe 2 with a win over Portugal.
-However, on the 28 March, it was announced Spain would be investigated for fielding an ineligible player, the South Africa-born Gavin Van Den Berg, in two World Cup qualifying matches against the Netherlands.
+However, on 28 March, it was announced Spain would be investigated for fielding an ineligible player, the South Africa-born Gavin Van Den Berg, in two World Cup qualifying matches against the Netherlands.
 On 28 April 2022, an independent judicial committee determined that Spain did breach the regulation, and deducted 10 points from the table.
 This resulted in Spain dropping out of the top three qualifying/play-off places meaning Romania qualified as Europe 2 and Portugal would proceed to the play-offs.
 Spain later appealed the decision, but the appeal was unsuccessful and the original decision was upheld.
-This meant Romania qualified as Europe 2 and Portugal advancing to the play-offs as Europe 3.
+This meant Romania qualified as Europe 2 and Portugal advanced to the play-offs as Europe 3.